Mellow Chestnut and a Sweet Finish

-The jade-colored green tea leaves are flattened by hand in a heated wok to create their characteristic shape.
-When the green tea leaves open, they release a mellow chestnut flavor and a slightly sweet finish.
+The jade-colored green tea leaves are flattened by hand in the heated wok to create their characteristic shape.
+When the green tea is properly brewed and the tea leaves open, they release a mellow chestnut flavor and a slightly sweet finish.

 When they process green tea, leaves from the tea plant are harvested, withered, and then heated up.
 (Except for matcha green tea, which is processed in a completely different way) Green tea is often heated up by being steamed (Japan), or heated in a wok (Chinese).
 By heating up the leaves, the oxidation process is stopped, which allows the leaves to keep their color as well as the majority of their flavor.